Tomás Parmo

 Tomás Parmo (born 8 January 2008) is an Argentine professional footballer who plays as an attacking midfielder for Independiente.

 Club career

 Parmo began playing football with Instituto Atlético Cultural, before moving to Independiente in 2016 at the age of 8.
 On 1 February 2024, Parmo signed his first professional contract with Independiente until 2026.
 He made his senior and professional debut with Independiente as a late substitute in a 2–0 Copa Argentina win over Juventud Unida Universitario on 3 May 2024, their second youngest debutant ever after Sergio Agüero.

+On 31 December 2025, Parmo signed a three-year contract extension with Independiente.

 International career

 Born in Argentina, Parmo is of Italian descent and holds dual-citizenship.
 In August 2022, he received his first callup to the Argentina U15s.
 He was called up to the Argentina U17s starting in 2023.

 Personal life

 Parmo is the son of Alejandro Parmo, a sports journalist in Argentina.